 At worst, Suspiria, the late seventies horror movie could be accused of assaulting its audience, from a visceral point of view, with its use of imagery and music.
 However, this reading merely feels like a crossed arm, eye-rolling reaction to a film that stabs convention in the heart and then proceeds to throw it out of the window for an utterly unsafe and nasty landing.

 Rewatching the picture proved to be a fascinating experience.
 One could almost spend a lifetime thinking about its many seemingly disparate elements.
-For example, the famous Goblin score this time sounded like a nightmare inducing, powerful, ominous, Witch ceremony.
+For example, the famous Goblin score this time sounded like a nightmare inducing and powerfully ominous, Witch ceremony.
 The purpose of which is to gain strength, hence it’s overwhelming, inaudible nature when playing over certain scenes.

 The biggest triumph of the picture is that it feels like a pure horror film, and this comes from its dreamlike atmosphere.
 The harsh use of red that bathes the film, like a floodlight at a lighthouse, particularly permeates the picture, even in the most mundane scenes, it appears like blood.

 The camera work also contributes to the general ambience of the film.
 Dario Argento employs points of view shots from wine glasses, silent long takes and crane shots to great effect in unnerving the audience.
 Finally, the production design deserves particular credit as it gives the film this paradoxical quality of being beautiful in its depiction of death, which also feels ritualistic.
-It is the final piece of the puzzle that along with the cinematography, music and acting that make Suspiria, a true surreal treat.
+It’s the final piece of the puzzle coupled with the cinematography, music and acting that make Suspiria, a truly surreal treat.